-Jeff Cooper, Manager at Messagely advised, “Make sure you have a lead magnet to cater to prospects to produce B2B leads with email marketing in 2021.
+Jeff Cooper, Manager at Messagely advised, “Make sure you have a lead magnet to cater to prospects to produce B2B leads with email marketing.
 Create visually attractive landing pages, segment your audience, and clean and refresh your email lists regularly based on your target’s behaviour.”

 Personalised messaging is key when it comes to converting prospects into leads.
 If you’re sending a newsletter out, try to segment users based on their previous engagements.
 Let’s use an example.